trulymust/melonDS-switch-upscale/README.md

  * Martin for GBAtek, a good piece of documentation
  * Cydrak for the extra 3D GPU research
- * limittox for the icon
+ * limittox for the icon (old)
+ * daedra000 for the NX icons and banner
  * All of you comrades who have been testing melonDS, reporting issues, suggesting shit, etc

 ## License